JustinFletcher/visuomotor-deep-optics/README.md

 Below is a list of the features that still need to be done.
 If you complete one of these, first, thank you!
 When complete, please add an invocation to the readme above demonstrating success, mark it complete below with your initials and date, and submit a pull request for your feature branch back to dev.
 I'll pull it to main once it's reconciled with other changes.
 I've tagged the locations in the repo at which some of these features should be implemented with "Major Feature" in the relevant TODO.

-- [ ] Environment save functionality.
+- [X] Environment save functionality.
 - [X] A decent environment rendering functionality.
 - [ ] Flag-selectable wavelengths to model chromaticity.
-- [ ] A SHWFS closed-loop AO model to populate the step reward.
+- [X] A SHWFS closed-loop AO model to populate the step reward.
 - [ ] Parallelization of each wavelenth and sub-step of the environment step.
 - [ ] Atmosphere phase screen caching to speed up the simulation step.
 - [ ] Piston/tip/tilt secondaries for the ELF system.
 - [ ] A tensegrity model to map control commands to low-order aberations; update action shape.
-- [ ] Add low-order aberations directly to the segments in the optical system model.
+- [ ] Add differential motion directly to the segments in the optical system model.

 ## Known Issues